python-poetry/poetry/README.md

 ## Why?

-Packaging system and dependency management in Python is rather convoluted and hard to understand for newcomers.
+Packaging systems and dependency management in Python are rather convoluted and hard to understand for newcomers.
 Even for seasoned developers it might be cumbersome at times to create all files needed in a Python project: `setup.py`, `requirements.txt`, `setup.cfg`, `MANIFEST.in` and the newly added `Pipfile`.